 Water heater temperature and pressure relief valves, or T&P valves, are safety features found on all tank water heaters.
 You need to keep the valve in good working order to ensure the water heater remains safe in the unlikely event of extreme pressure buildup.
 The valve works by opening temporarily and discharging short spurts of water when the temperature exceeds about 99 degrees Celsius.
 It also releases pressure if the tank gets above 150 psi.

 It’s important to locate your hot water heater pressure relief valve so you can test it at least once a year and address leaks as they occur.
 We’ll show you how to access and test this valve so you can maintain it and keep your home safe.

 Where is the Water Heater Pressure Relief Valve?

 The T&P valve is usually located high on the side or on top of the tank.
-It’s connected to a pipe that runs down the length of the water heater and stops a few inches above the floor.
-The valve itself consists of a flat, inch-and-a-half-long lever that lifts and lowers when water is released to reduce the temperature and pressure within the tank.
+It connects to a pipe that runs down the length of the water heater and stops a few inches above the floor.
+The valve itself consists of a flat, roughly 4 centimeter long lever that lifts and lowers when releasing water to reduce the temperature and pressure within the tank.

 How to Test the T&P Valve

-It’s recommended that homeowners test the hot water heater pressure relief valve at least once a year to make sure it’s functioning properly.
+You should test the hot water heater pressure relief valve at least once a year to make sure it functions properly.
 Now that you know where the T&P valve is located, you can test it with ease.